Aaronhjlee/DoodlePredictor/README.md

 ## Machine Learning Models

 In an attempt to find the best model for predicting the correct label for each drawing, we decided to try the following: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, and Support Vector Machine.
-Below
+Below are the summaries

 ## Future Analysis